Leo Tolstoy

 — The Dhammapada

-If someone is embarrassed and tempted by the sight of a neighbor who has fallen into sin and, under the guise of his love of goodness, nourishes spite, then he does not possess true charity, which is founded on the love for God, for everything that flows from him bears the mark of tranquility and humility and urges us to turn our thoughts to our own shortcomings.
+If someone is embarrassed and tempted by the sight of a neighbor who has fallen into sin and, under the guise of his love of goodness, nourishes spite, then he does not possess true charity, which is founded on the love for God, because everything that flows from him bears the mark of tranquility and humility and urges us to turn our thoughts to our own shortcomings.

 — From “Devout Thoughts”